Farshooter92/ActionGame/README.md

 This is a simple 2D game using LibGDX as its engine.

 ## Motivation
-This project was created so I could get some practice with implementing a scripting language into LibGDX.
+This project was created because I wanted to have some fun with LibGDX.

 ##Installation
 All the source files are included in the project.
 You will have to configure the project to work with your system.
 It's a pain but has to be done because every development environment is going to be a little different.
 The project was created utilizing JDK 1.7.80.
 You will need Groovy to run this.